About this project

 Use they to reflect their non-binary gender identity.

 In 2015, The Washington Post updated its style guide to include the singular they to describe people who “identify as neither male nor female.”
 It is increasingly common for people who have a non-binary gender identity to use they/them as their pronoun.
 For example: “Jacob writes eloquently about their non-binary identity.
 They have also appeared frequently in the media to talk about their family’s reaction to their gender expression.”
+As mentioned previously, ensure that you ask the person how they would like to be identified

 This list is from the Gay and Lesbian Alliance Against Defamation (GLAAD) media reference guide visit.
 Learn more .